bgin/general-purpose-fortran/download/doc/M_csv.3.md

-Rules typical of these and other "CSV" specifications and implementations are as follows: CSV is a delimited data format that has fields/columns separated by the comma character and records/rows terminated by newlines.
-A CSV file does not require a specific character encoding, byte order, or line terminator format (some software does not support all line-end variations).
+Rules typical of these and other "CSV" specifications and implementations are as follows: CSV is a delimited data format that has fields/columns separated by the comma character and records/rows terminated by newlines  A CSV file does not require a specific character encoding, byte order, or line terminator format (some software does not support all line-end variations).
 A record ends at a line terminator.
 However, line-terminators can be embedded as data within fields, so software